patrickfrey/mewa/doc/typedb.md

 Select none if undefined
 #### Remark (***)
 The tagmask_pathlen, max_pathlen parameters allow to define restrictions on the number of reductions that are implicit value conversions.
-Most programming languages do have such restrictions to avoid surprises in the parameter matching of functions.
+Most programming languages do have such restrictions to avoid surprises in the parameter matching of functions and to reduce the costs of calculation.
 Usually the max_pathlen value is 1 if implicit type conversions are allowed at all.
 The default if not specified is also 1.